 Message from the Director, Candace D. Layne, EdD

 Welcome to the Marshall University Counseling Center website.
-On this website you will find information about the MU Counseling Center, services, resources, contact information and other valuable counseling and wellness information.
+On this website you will find information about the Marshall Univeristy Counseling Center, services, resources, contact information and other valuable counseling and wellness information.

 Located on the first floor of Prichard Hall, the Counseling Center offers professional therapeutic services that can assist students with mental health, academic, career, and personal needs.
 Counseling services are confidential and free for Marshall University students.
 Our primary goal is to support the mission of Marshall University and the Division of Student Affairs by providing support and assistance to develop students’ personal growth, academic success, and mental health.
 The Marshall University Counseling Center recognizes and supports the diverse needs of students through counseling, educational, assessment, outreach, and training activities.